What are Giffen goods? Definition and meaning

 In the vast majority of cases, Giffen goods are very basic products – inferior products – which low-income households rely on.

-Poor people have very limited choice of food.
+Poor people have a very limited choice of food.
 For example, in Victorian Britain bread was the basic foodstuff for those at the bottom of the socioeconomic ladder.

 If Victorian bread prices increased, poor households could not switch to any alternatives.
 Meat was very expensive, so people ended up purchasing more bread – and less meat, or even did away with meat altogether – because bread was the only thing they could afford.

-A rise in the price of bread makes such a large drain on poor people’s resources and raises so much the marginal utility of money for them, that they must cancel their consumption of meat and other more expensive foods, and consume even more bread, because even though it is now more expensive, it is still the cheapest food around; the only one they can afford.
+A rise in the price of bread makes such a large drain on poor people’s resources and raises so much the marginal utility of money for them, that they must cancel their consumption of meat and other more expensive foods, and consume even more bread because even though it is now more expensive, it is still the cheapest food around; the only one they can afford.

 Giffen Goods demand curve